Manage your child's health with MyChart.

 - Clean the cut with soap and water.
 Make a good soapy lather in the cut.
 Rinse well with a good stream of cool water.
 This should wash away dirt.
 You can put on an antibiotic ointment and cover the cut with a bandage.

-- If the bleeding doesn't stop with pressure, get towels, wadded-up shirts or other clothes and bring your child to her health care provider.
+- If the bleeding doesn't stop with pressure, get towels, wadded-up shirts or other clothes and bring your child to his health care provider.

 How to take care of scalp stitches